coinrange/Hebe-Web/README.md

 Unconfirmed balance refers to the balance in the account minus the balance in unconfirmed transactions;

 wallet.dat
 Bitcoin and related currencies often use an encrypted file, which is called a wallet, which is used to store the address information used to accept Bitcoin.
-The address of the HEBE account can also be stored in an encrypted offline file.
+The address of the RANGE account can also be stored in an encrypted offline file.

 Equity attack
 Nothing at Stake In a zero-cost attack, the forge attempts to continue to create blocks on each branch of the block, because this behavior is almost costless to the attacker; in addition, ignoring any branch may cause Lead to the loss of block rewards, once a branch becomes a formal blockchain due to the greatest cumulative difficulty;

-Now such attacks are only possible in theory and are not practical; HEBE networks do not experience long block branches, and low block returns cannot provide very strong benefit incentives.
+Now such attacks are only possible in theory and are not practical; RANGE networks do not experience long block branches, and low block returns cannot provide very strong benefit incentives.
 Furthermore, for a small benefit, the network is affected.
 Security and trust are worthless.

-As part of the HEBE development roadmap, a feature called the "economic set" concept can provide protection against this type of attack.
+As part of the RANGE development roadmap, a feature called the "economic set" concept can provide protection against this type of attack.
 It detects the non-conformity in the network by forcing the transaction to include a hash value of the previous block and grouping nodes into the cluster.
 Normal behavior and punishment (temporary loss of forging ability)

 History Attacks
 In a historical attack, someone obtained a large amount of currency and sold it, and then tried to replace the blockchain data with a successful branch created before the transaction; if it fails, there will be no loss to the attacker because the currency has already Successfully sold; if the attack was successful, the attacker took back the currency they had sold.
 An extreme example of this kind of attack is that the attacker needs to obtain the private key of the account and then build a successful branch from the genesis block;

-In HEBE, general historical attacks will fail, because all equity that can be used for forging needs to stay in the block to 1,440; in addition, the effective balance will be part of the block verification when the account generates each block.
-Extreme forms of attack will also fail, as HEBE's blockchain does not allow for more than 720 height reorganizations.
+In RANGE, general historical attacks will fail, because all equity that can be used for forging needs to stay in the block to 1,440; in addition, the effective balance will be part of the block verification when the account generates each block.
+Extreme forms of attack will also fail, as RANGE's blockchain does not allow for more than 720 height reorganizations.
 This limits the attacker's ability to achieve a successful attack from a time frame;

-HEBE function
+RANGE function
 Asset system:
-Users can create their own exclusive projects on HebeBlock and conduct secure and fast peer-to-peer transactions on the HebeBlock asset exchange built into the system.
+Users can create their own exclusive projects on RangeCoin and conduct secure and fast peer-to-peer transactions on the HebeBlock asset exchange built into the system.
 This eliminates the need to transfer assets or place trust in an external agency or business.

 Monetary system:
-The HebeBlock currency system allows users to create and trade their custom currencies.
+The RangeCoins currency system allows users to create and trade their custom currencies.
 At the same time, as a specific class of assets, currency will have a number of additional features, such as the ability to use HebeToken to maintain its stable value.

 Data Cloud:
 The HebeBlock data cloud is a decentralized data storage system that provides tamper-resistant timestamps.
 This allows legal records (such as contracts) to be embedded in the blockchain and gives absolute accuracy to when they were created.